-Financial abuse happens when someone uses money or things relating to money to hurt, scare or control you.
+Financial abuse is also called Economic abuse and it occurs when someone uses money or things relating to money to hurt, scare or control you.
 Someone who is financially abusive might also use things you own, or things you both own, to cause problems for you.
 Financial abuse can be subtle or obvious.
 Subtle financial abuse could include a perpetrator gradually taking control over bank accounts and financial transactions.
 More obvious financial abuse can be violent and threatening.
 For example, someone may forbid their partner from working or from spending their wages.
 Financial abuse can be a form of domestic or family violence.
 If you or someone you know is experiencing financial abuse it’s OK to ask for help.

 If you’re in a financially abusive relationship, it can be difficult to see the warning signs.
 Sometimes it takes a friend to notice what’s really happening and help you find the support you need.
 Here are some of the warning signs you may be in a financially abusive relationship: